primiano/perfetto-docs/docs/README.md

 Perfetto provides also a brand new trace visualizer for opening and querying hours-long traces, available at [ui.perfetto.dev](https://ui.perfetto.dev).
-The new visualizer takes advantage of modern web platform technolgies such as a multi-threading design based WebWorkers to keep the UI always responsive and WebAssembly, to reuse the analytical power of Trace Processor in-browser.
+The new visualizer takes advantage of modern web platform technolgies.
+Its multi-threading design based WebWorkers keeps the UI always responsive;
+the analytical power of Trace Processor and SQLite is fully available in-browser through WebAssembly.

-Thanks to the ServiceWorker based design, the Perfetto UI works fully offline after it has been opened once.
+The Perfetto UI works fully offline after it has been opened once.
 Traces opened with the UI are processed locally by the browser and do not require any server-side interaction.

 ![Perfetto UI screenshot](/docs/images/perfetto-ui-screenshot.png)